Lemoncode/master-frontend-lemoncode/04-frameworks/08-nextjs/06-client-side-rendering/README.md

     </ThemeContext.Provider>
   );
 };
 ```

-> You cannot use a ServerComponent inside Client Component but [you can pass a Server Component as prop](https://nextjs.org/docs/getting-started/react-essentials#nesting-server-components-inside-client-components).
+You cannot use a ServerComponent inside Client Component but you can pass a Server Component as prop:

 _./src/app/layout.tsx_